Best Business VPN Services (2026)

 Zscaler Private Access (ZPA)Custom (~$12–$25+)SAML + SCIMNo (brokered)Yes (ZTNA, agentless)SOC 2, ISO 27001, FedRAMP High, HIPAAUnlimitedFortune 500 / regulated industries

-OpenVPN Access Server (self-hosted)$11 per connection (or BYOL)SAML, LDAP, RADIUSSelf-provisionedNo (traditional VPN)Depends on hostLicense-limitedBest full self-host / air-gapped
+OpenVPN Access Server (self-hosted)Free (≤2 connections), $7 per connection (3+)SAML, LDAP, RADIUSSelf-provisionedNo (traditional VPN)Depends on hostLicense-limitedBest full self-host / air-gapped

 Best for Each Use Case

 NordLayer is the consensus pick for business buyers who want a cloud VPN with real identity controls rather than a dressed-up consumer product.
-It supports SAML SSO with Google, Okta, Microsoft Entra, OneLogin, and JumpCloud, plus SCIM user provisioning, per-user audit logs, dedicated IPs, and SOC 2 Type II + ISO 27001 attestations. [src1, src2, src3]
+It supports SAML SSO with Google, Okta, Microsoft Entra, OneLogin, and JumpCloud, plus SCIM user provisioning, per-user audit logs, dedicated IPs, and SOC 2 Type II + ISO/IEC 27001:2022 attestations. [src1, src2, src3] Budget by plan, not by the headline $8: SAML SSO is on every tier, but SCIM is a paid add-on below Premium, and a dedicated IP is included only on Premium (+$40/mo as an add-on on Core).
+All paid plans carry a 5-seat minimum; Enterprise starts at $6/user/mo but requires 200 seats. [src9]

 Twingate's app-level access model never exposes the underlying network — users are brokered to specific resources, not to a subnet.
-Strong SAML + SCIM integration, device posture checks, and a free tier up to 5 users make it the easiest way to migrate off legacy VPN. [src3, src6, src8]
+Device posture checks, a free Starter tier up to 5 users, and full SAML + SCIM on Business make it the easiest way to migrate off legacy VPN. [src3, src6, src8] Twingate roughly halved its list pricing in 2026 ($10→$5 Teams, $20→$10 Business), making it the cheapest credible SSO-equipped ZTNA in this table.
+Two caveats: Teams-tier SSO is Google Workspace only (Okta/Entra SSO and full SCIM start at Business), and seats are capped per plan — 100 on Teams, 500 on Business, custom above that. [src10]

-Best for Distributed Engineering: Tailscale Business (~$6 Starter / $18 Premium/user/mo)
+Best for Distributed Engineering: Tailscale ($8 Standard / $18 Premium)

 Tailscale's WireGuard-based mesh is effectively zero-config — devices connect peer-to-peer with NAT traversal handled automatically.
-ACLs are declarative JSON, SSO/SCIM land on the Premium plan, and HIPAA BAA is available.
-The right answer when engineers need to reach dev servers, Kubernetes clusters, or databases across clouds. [src4, src5]
+ACLs are declarative JSON and HIPAA BAA is available on Premium.
+The right answer when engineers need to reach dev servers, Kubernetes clusters, or databases across clouds. [src4, src5] The former $6 Starter tier is gone, replaced by $8 Standard — but SSO with any IdP and SCIM user/group provisioning moved down from Premium to Standard, so identity-managed teams that previously needed the $18 tier now get it at $8.
+The free Personal plan covers up to 6 users with unlimited devices. [src11]

 Cloudflare One runs on the largest edge network in the industry (310+ cities), which keeps latency low globally.
 The Free tier covers up to 50 users with WARP client, Access (ZTNA), and basic posture checks — uniquely generous for a serious enterprise product.
-Standard adds more identity providers and service tokens. [src6]
+The paid self-serve tier (~$7/user/mo on annual billing) removes the user cap and extends log retention; dedicated egress IPs and Remote Browser Isolation remain Enterprise-only. [src6]

 Best for Compliance-Heavy Regulated Industries: Palo Alto Prisma Access (custom pricing)

 Prisma Access ships ZTNA 2.0 (continuous verification + post-connect inspection) and holds FedRAMP High, SOC 2 Type II, ISO 27001, and HIPAA certifications.
-It's overkill for a 20-person SaaS startup and appropriate when you need a Gartner-Leader SASE stack with deep packet inspection on every flow. [src6, src7]
+It's overkill for a 20-person SaaS startup and appropriate when you need a Gartner-Leader SASE stack with deep packet inspection on every flow. [src7, src6]

 Head-to-Head Comparisons